UnBonWhisky/blastion_ssh/README.md

 A high interaction SSH honeypot using bash and openssh edited versions.
 On github, you will only have edited files, but on the honeypot itself, you will get every commands and every login tries done.

+[Here](https://hub.docker.com/r/unbonwhisky/blastion_ssh) is the link to the Docker Hub page

 ## WARNING

 Be sure to block SSH from the honeypot to the host to avoid escalation.